RacoonMediaServer/rms-users/README.md

-# rms-template
+# rms-users

-Template repository for microservices
+Microservice for user management on remote part of RacoonMediaServer.